scania-digital-design-system/sdds/tegel/src/components/header/webcomponent/header-dropdown-list-item/readme.md

-# sdds-header-dropdown-list-link
+# sdds-header-dropdown-list-item

-The header dropdown list link is a component that can be used to display a link in a header dropdown list.
+The header dropdown list item is a component that can be used to display a item in a header dropdown list.

 <!-- Auto Generated Below -->